 Farnsworth received nearly 600 days of credit against his prison sentence for time already served since his arrest, plus good conduct in jail.

 As with previous hearings, the courtroom and outer hallway were lined with sheriff's deputies and investigators for extra security, but the 15-minute hearing passed without incident.
-Members of Farnsworth's family sat in an isolated section of the gallery's front row.

 Many of Maclean's supporters wore Hells Angels jackets from various chapters in California, or T-shirts with the victim's picture.
 Maclean, described as a Laney College student with an interest in accounting and real estate, was not a member of the motorcycle organization, but he had family and social ties to the group.